Python Developing

 and reinstall it cleanly with install

 .
 However, this is inconvenient if you have to switch between different projects and always have to reinstall Python.
-So we come to the second tool: virtualenv
+So we come to the second tool: venv

 pip install virtualenv